-TO: Fish and Wildlife Committee Members

-FROM: Staff

-SUBJECT: Updated Discussion on policy issues emerging from Bonneville budget adjustments to the Fish and Wildlife Program budget reductions that staff are aware of as currently under discussion by Bonneville Power Administration (Bonneville) and project sponsors.
-This update includes funding reductions identified in the proposed extensions to the Columbia Basin Fish Accords, as well as previously identified reductions.
-Except for the proposed Accord extensions, a short staff assessment of the potential policy issues or effects of the funding reductions is included with each identified budget change.
-Bonneville will report to the Council as reductions are confirmed, with an initial set of reductions being reported as soon as October.
+- TO: Fish and Wildlife Committee members - FROM: Staff - SUBJECT: Update and discussion on policy issues emerging from Bonneville budget adjustments to the Fish and Wildlife Program - Presenter: Tony Grover, NPCC, and Bryan Mercier, Bonneville Power Administration - Summary: Below are known and potential direct funded fish and wildlife program budget reductions that staff are aware of as currently under discussion by Bonneville Power Administration (Bonneville) and project sponsors.
+This update includes funding reductions identified for projects with a contract start date in the first quarter of FY2019, as well as previously identified reductions.
+As the budget adjustment effects become clear a short staff assessment of the potential policy issues or effects of the funding reductions will be included with each budget change.
+Bonneville will report to the Council as reductions are confirmed, with the first set of reductions being reported at this meeting.
 It is likely that additional policy issues will arise once a full understanding of the reductions and rationale for these reductions are known and a final decision is made regarding the Accord extensions.